 Diana also provides consultation and training in mindfulness practices to a variety of local organizations including health care, educational and corporate settings such as San Diego Hospice, Jenny Craig International, Magdalena Ecke YMCA, Scripps Research Institute for Integrative Medicine, La Jolla, UCSD Thornton Hospital, Helix Corp., Abbott Pharmaceuticals and The Salk Institute.

-In addition, Diana has a deep passion for offering the benefits of mindfulness to those who are struggling with illness and debilitating life circumstances and who do not have access to affordable programs.
+In addition, Diana has a whole-hearted passion for offering the benefits of mindfulness to those who are struggling with illness and debilitating life circumstances and who do not have access to affordable programs.
 These programs are offered at no charge to those who may benefit.